tetsuo-cpp/tetsuo-cpp.github.io/content/post/compiler-jobs-in-2024.md

 Database query languages are a particularly interesting example as, internally, most database systems contain a query compiler that performs optimisations to the query and outputs a *query plan* that outlines how to access and transform data in an efficient way.
 If you squint a bit, this looks a lot like traditional compiler optimisation.

-This category is a bit of a catch-all as a lot of these use-cases don't have much in common but the point is that small specialised languages exist **everywhere**.
+This category is a bit of a catch-all as a lot of these use-cases don't have much in common but the point is that these small specialised languages exist **everywhere**.
-I've expanded on the examples below just to give you a sense of just how diverse this category is.
+I've expanded on the examples below to give you a sense of just how diverse this category is.

 Examples:
 * [Roblox](https://www.roblox.com/): Building a Lua variant called [Luau](https://luau-lang.org/) for scripting the Roblox game engine.